openebs/website/website/src/blogs/openebs-building-blocks-rancher-longhorn.md

 ---
 title: OpenEBS Building blocks — Rancher Longhorn
 author: Uma Mukkara
-author_info: Contributor at openebs.io, Co-founder& COO@MayaData.
+author_info: Contributor at openebs.io, Co-founder & COO@MayaData.
 Uma led product development in the early days of MayaData (CloudByte).
 date: 2017-01-06
 tags: Container, DevOps, Longhorn, Openebs, Docker
 excerpt: In the previous blog post, I shared the initial details of OpenEBS.
 In this post, I will continue to discuss the OpenEBS technology building blocks and touch upon the details of Rancher longhorn and why we chose longhorn .